Monthly Newsletter Issue 116

 Internet4Classrooms now offers Online Practice Tests and Interactives, covering Kindergarten to Sixth Grade Common Core Mathematics.
 Look for a rapidly growing variety of thousands of practice quizzes tied to the Common Core State Standards, School Subjects, Activities, and Holidays.

-New Online Practice Quizzes Made Available in NOVEMBERWe have released many new online quizzes during the last month supporting the Common Core Standards.
+New Online Practice Quizzes Made Available in AUGUSTWe have released many new online quizzes during the last months supporting the Common Core Standards.

 Try them out, and then use them with your students as: